Aspects of Iwasawa theory over function fields: Control theorems for abelian varieties

 \begin{cor} In the setting of the previous theorem, let $\cals(\calf_d)$ be the Pontrjagin dual of $Sel_A(\calf_d)_p\,$.
 Then $\cals(\calf_d)$ is a finitely generated $\L_d$-module.
 Moreover if all ramified primes are of good reduction and $Sel_A(F)_p$ is finite, then $\cals(\calf_d)$ is $\L_d$-torsion. \end{cor}

 \begin{rem} In \cite[Theorem 1.7]{OT}, by means of crystalline and syntomic cohomology, Ochiai and Trihan prove a stronger result.
 Indeed they can show that the dual of the Selmer group is always torsion, with no restriction on the abelian variety $A/F$, but only in the case of the arithmetic extension $\calf^{arit}/F$, which lies outside the scope of the present paper.
-Moreover in the case of a (not necessarily commutative) pro-$p$-extension containing $\calf^{arit}\,$, they prove that the dual of the Selmer group is finitely generated (for a precise statement, see \cite{OT}, in particular Theorem 1.9). \end{rem}
+Moreover in the case of a (not necessarily commutative) pro-$p$-extension containing $\calf^{arit}\,$, they prove that the dual of the Selmer group is finitely generated (for a precise statement, see \cite{OT}, in particular Theorem 1.9)\,\footnote{A generalization of the torsion statement for $\Z_p^d$-extensions containing $\calf^{arit}$ can be found in \cite{tan2} and \cite{BBL2} (where one also finds an approach to the results of Section \ref{LamMod} in terms of characteristic ideals).}. \end{rem}